hapax/hapax.github.io/assets/bloch.md

   to the Hopf fibration.
-I give a quick proof of this result, and discuss the generalization to pure states of two and three qubits, which (with a little more work) are equivalent to fibrations of the seven- and fifteen-sphere.*
+I give a quick proof of this result, and discuss the generalization to pure states of two and three qubits, which (with a little more work) are equivalent to fibrations of the 7- and 15-sphere.*

 #### The Bloch sphere